KhadrasWellun/particle-life/README.md

 5. Addition of antiparticles, which have negative mass and annihilate on contact with positive mass particles.
 These will be generated from reactions between normal particles.
 6. Adding metaball.
 A metaball consists of two or more particles that touch and remain connected for a user-defined minimum time.
 The metaball will exert an attractive and a repulsive force, calculated according to a certain algorithm and depending on the component particles, and an electric charge as a force resulting from the composition of the internal coloured forces.
 7. Adding a thermal view option, whereby kinetic energy can be viewed through a specific colour spectrum.
-8. Linking each type of interaction to a probability parameter.
+8. (done) Linking each type of interaction to a probability parameter.
 Thus, no general probability will apply to all interactions between particles, but each type will have its own probability.
 9. Add the ability to zoom, take screenshots and record video.
-10. Addition of a specific viscosity to each particle colour (possibility of creating superfluids).
+10. (done) Addition of a specific viscosity to each color interaction (possibility of creating superfluids).